AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/audit-zendesk-data.md

 1. Click the **Export** tab.
 1. Click **Request file** beside Full XML Export as seen in the image below.

-   At this point, a build will begin; you'll be notified via email when it completes.
+   At this point, a build will begin; you will be notified via email when it completes.
    ![reports_export_new.png](../assets/reports_export_new.png)
 1. Click the link in your email notification to download a zip file containing the report.